 The caching plugin will copy the web page after the first load and show the cached version to the user when they open your website.
-This allows WordPress to skip a lot of steps and don’t have to generate each page from scratch.
+This allows WordPress to skip a lot of steps, and it doesn’t have to generate each page from scratch.

 Now, if you’re looking for a premium option, then we recommend using WP Rocket as it’s user-friendly, allows you to cache your website with a single click instantly, and offers other features to speed up a WordPress website.

 On the other hand, you can also give the free WP Super Cache plugin a try.
 For more options, check out our list of the best WordPress caching plugins.

 Different WordPress hosting services also offer caching solutions.
 And if you’re using a managed hosting service, then there’s no need to download a plugin separately, as the caching feature is built-in and active by default.

 Having large images can also have a huge impact on your WordPress website speed.
 There’s no doubt that images are important for providing a pleasant user experience, but they could slow down your site if they’re not optimized properly.